My Dog’s Head Is Hot – What does it mean?

 1. Fever

-Fever, just as we have it in the human body, is an abnormality characterized by increased temperature that could make a dog forehead hot.
+Fever, just as we have it in the human body, is an abnormality characterized by increased temperature.

 It is important you know that dog's normal temperature is higher than humans.